BookingSync/bookingsync-api-docs/content/reference/endpoints/amenities.md

 ## Overview

-This resource represents the available Amenities, that can be assigned later to the Rentals by creating [RentalsAmenities](/reference/endpoints/rentals_amenities).
+This resource represents the available Amenities, that can be assigned to the Rentals by creating [Rentals Amenities](/reference/endpoints/rentals_amenities).

 ### Parameters
 <ul class="nav nav-pills" role="tablist">